Easy Zucchini Refrigerator Pickles Recipe (No Cooking)

 Serve your refrigerator zucchini pickles with anything you would serve a regular pickle with.
 We like them with grilled onion burgers, turkey burgers, and grilled cheese sandwiches.

-They also taste great chopped up into small pieces and tossed into a potato salad or on a charcuterie board.
+Zucchini pickles also taste great chopped up into small pieces and tossed into a potato salad, on a charcuterie board or tossed into grain bowls, layered on sandwiches.

 Looking into the jar of zucchini pickles

-Asian refrigerator zucchini pickles.
-Add a few slices of fresh ginger and 1/4 teaspoon of soy sauce, and a 1/4 teaspoon of honey for an Asian flair.
+Asian.
+Add a few slices of fresh ginger, 1/4 teaspoon of soy sauce, and a 1/4 teaspoon of honey for an Asian flair.

-Bread and butter pickles.
-Make sweet pickles with a half to a teaspoon to taste honey or maple syrup.
+Sweet.
+Make sweet pickles with a half to a teaspoon of honey or maple syrup to taste.
+Add a jalapeno pepper to make them sweet and spicy pickles.

-Change the shapes and make your pickles with zucchini ribbons or zucchini slices.
+Change the shapes!
+Make your pickles with zucchini ribbons or zucchini slices.

 zucchini refrigerator pickle on a fork with a jar behind it